-One fascinating part of this trip is I flew round-trip on Southwest, okay that in itself is not exciting.
+One fascinating part of this trip is that I flew round-trip on Southwest, which was not exciting.
 But I flew out of O’Hare and returned to Midway.
 I wish Southwest did a multi-city ticket, but that is not a big deal.

 After getting through TSA, there is an area to work or relax with outlets and tables, so I spent some time there.

 My gate area was under construction, so it was not that fun.
 Seating was cramped and lacked conveniences, like outlets and charging ports.
 I know first-world problems.